Brighter-bits/AdventOfCode2024/ReadME.md

 For some reason it's not working.
 Ah, it turns out, that the program would confuse a sequence of [1, 2, 3, 4] with [-1, 2, 3, 4] as the program would ignore the -.
 So the start of the sequence now has a comma
 [,1,2,3,4] so that the first number's sign is checked.

+# Day 23

+I woke up at 5AM.
+I feel amazing.

+So, with part 1, I considered using a dictionary, but wasn't sure how I would do it, so I didn't.
+Instead, I took two linked nodes and then check if they both connected to another node, thus making a triangle/group of 3.

+I may have spent a while debugging because I looked for t anywhere in the node instead of just at the start.

+Unfortunately, the second part required me to actually use a dictionary.
+I spent about an hour just staring at the screen.
+But it turns out it was actually quite simple.
+All you need to do is choose a node, and then save every node it connects to as a list.
+Then check each list, if it doesn't appear then it doesn't connect and so we get rid of it.